dmitriy-shingarey/coursera-data-structures-and-algorithms/README.md

 # Specialization: Data Structures and Algorithms

-This repository contains materials and assignments on the specialization from US San Diegos specialization on Coursera "Data Structures and Algorithms.
+This repository contains materials, assignments and solutions on the Coursera specialization "Data Structures and Algorithms (UC San Diego).

 The specialization consists of 5 courses:
     1. [Algorithmic Toolbox](1_algorithmic_toolbox)